libsdl-org/SDL/docs/README-windows.md

 Vulkan Surface Support
 ==============

 Support for creating Vulkan surfaces is configured on by default.
-To disable it change the value of `SDL_VIDEO_VULKAN_SURFACE` to 0 in `SDL_config_windows`.
-When it is on you must install a  [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) in order to build libSDL.
+To disable it change the value of `SDL_VIDEO_VULKAN` to 0 in `SDL_config_windows.h`.
+You must install the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) in order to use Vulkan graphics in your application.